-Paragraph (a): The proposed amendment caters for the possible replacement of the regulations in order to deal with the new capital flow management framework announced in the Budget 2020.
+Paragraph (a): The proposed amendment caters for the possible replacement of the regulations in order to deal with the new capital flow management framework announced in the 2020 Budget.

+Paragraphs (b)

-- Paragraphs (b) and (c): The proposed amendment of section 4(3) and (3A) provides the authorisation for the sharing of information regarding purchases of goods free of duty or value-added tax at licensed special customs and excise warehouses (tax free shops), with the Director-General of the Department of International Relations and Co-operation (DIRCO), and the protection of such information.
-Tax evasion through these kinds of duty and value-added tax free purchases has become an increasing problem and because diplomats must be dealt with through diplomatic channels, DIRCO must be involved in managing the abuse of privileges granted in terms of the Diplomatic Immunities and Privileges Act, 2001. - Paragraph (d): The proposed amendment of section 4(3D) provides for the publication of tariff determinations with a view to enhancing consistency and transparency in respect of the classification of goods.
-The Commissioner is furthermore authorised to prescribe rules dealing with the circumstances in which such publication may take place, the kind of information that may be published as well as the manner of publication.
+- and (c): The proposed amendment of section 4(3) and (3A) provides the authorisation for the sharing of information regarding purchases of goods free of duty at licensed special customs and excise warehouses (duty free shops), with the Director-General of the Department of International Relations and Co-operation (DIRCO), and the protection of such information.
+Tax evasion through these kinds of duty free purchases has become an increasing problem and because diplomats must be dealt with through diplomatic channels, DIRCO must be involved in managing the abuse of privileges granted in terms of the Diplomatic Immunities and Privileges Act, 2001. - Paragraph (d): The proposed amendment of section 4(3D) provides for the publication of tariff determinations with a view to enhancing consistency and transparency in respect of the classification of goods.
+The Commissioner is furthermore authorised to prescribe rules dealing with the circumstances in which such publication may take place, the kind of information that may be published, as well as the manner of publication.